-9 This section would require local authorities to promote the availability and consumption of school meals and milk in general, and free school lunches and milk in particular.
+This section would require local education authorities to promote the availability and consumption of school meals in general, and free school lunches in particular.

-Section 10: Protection of the identity of pupils receiving free school lunches or milk
+Section 10: Protection of the identity of pupils receiving free school lunches

-10 In order to encourage the take-up of healthy school meals, this section would impose a duty on local authorities and governing bodies to protect the identity of those entitled to free school lunches or milk, and to do so in accordance with any guidance issued by Welsh Ministers.
-This is done by inserting a new section 512ZC into the Education Act 1996 immediately after the section of that Act that deals with entitlement to free school lunches.
+In order to encourage the take-up of healthy school meals, this section would impose a duty on LEAs to protect the identity of those entitled to free school lunches, and to do so in accordance with any guidance issued by Welsh Ministers.
+This is done by inserting a new section 512B into the Education Act 1996 immediately after the section of that Act that deals with entitlement to free school lunches.